lpewton/film-picker/README.md

 ![Screen Shot 2023-01-17 at 01 29 49](https://user-images.githubusercontent.com/114712846/212785141-3045253f-ba16-4b07-8240-ffb7e5f34cdf.png)

   * **Pick a random film:**
-This generates a random film for the user from on the genre they chose.
+This generates a random film for the user from the genre they chose.
 ![Screen Shot 2023-01-20 at 01 19 44](https://user-images.githubusercontent.com/114712846/213590826-849b5241-91f8-42a1-873a-f9ab3779c4e6.png)

   * **Add a new film to the system:**
-Allows the user to introduce a new film into the database,along with its genre, synopsis and rating.
+Allows the user to introduce a new film into the database, along with its genre, synopsis and rating.
 ![Screen Shot 2023-01-20 at 01 22 32](https://user-images.githubusercontent.com/114712846/213591117-6d40874f-60be-4339-80c7-c8b4c90853e1.png)